20 Yoga poses for beginners video included

 The ninth yoga pose is Baddha Konasana or modern name Bound Ankle Pose

 Stimulates abdominal organs, ovaries, and prostate gland, bladder, and kidneys, stretches the inner thighs, groins, and knees, helps relieve mild depression, anxiety, and fatigue, relieve the symptoms of menopause.

 The tenth yoga pose is Paschimottanasana or modern name Seated Forward Fold

-Benefits of practicing Paschimottanasana:
+Benefits of practising Paschimottanasana:

 Calms the brain and helps relieve stress and depression, stretches the spine, shoulders, hamstrings, improves digestion, therapeutic for high blood pressure, insomnia, and sinusitis.

-Yoga can even be practiced by kids
+Yoga can even be practised by kids

 The eleventh yoga posture is Savasana or modern name Corpse Pose

-Benefits of practicing Savasana:
+Benefits of practising Savasana: